stewit/pipt/README.md

 So what does that mean, and how does it compare to similar tools like [Pipenv](https://pipenv.pypa.io/en/latest/), [Poetry](https://python-poetry.org/), [PDM](https://pdm-project.org/en/latest/), [Hatch](https://github.com/pypa/hatch) or [Rye](https://github.com/astral-sh/rye)?

 ### 👶 Small / KISS
-Pipt is much smaller and has only a small fraction of the number of features compared to e.g. Pipenv, Poetry or PDM:
+Pipt is much smaller and has only a small fraction of the number of features compared to e.g. Pipenv, Poetry, PDM or uv:
 * Pipt is just a <1500 lines[^2] Bash[^1] script.
 Install it by simply copying the script.
 * Only supports typical Linux/Unix with recent Bash, GNU coreutils and CPython >=3.7. **Windows is at most a 2nd class citizen here ;-)** via [Git Bash](https://git-scm.com/download/win).
 * Only supports the typical application development scenario: runtime + dev dependencies which have to be locked in order to achieve the desired determinism / reproducibility.
 No support for package / library development and associated publishing workflows.